compsoc-edinburgh/internal-wiki-notifier/README.md

 For new remote setups, after running the above initialisation, create a new local `.secrets/.env` directory if it does not exist yet, and specify the arguments to pass to the Docker container.
+Then run `make sync-secrets`.

 ## Continuous Development